D1533/ML-from-scratch/README.md

 \hat{y} = \arg\max_{c \in \mathcal{C}} P(y=c)\prod_{j=1}^n P(x_j \mid y=c).
 $$

-In practice, it is common to work in the log-domain for numerical stability:
+In practice, it is common to work in the log-domain for numerical stability,

 $$
 \hat{y} = \arg\max_{c \in \mathcal{C}} \left( \log P(y=c) + \sum_{j=1}^n \log P(x_j \mid y=c) \right).
 $$

 For Gaussian Naive Bayes, each feature is modeled as a normal distribution